UCSD-ECEMAE-148/148-winter-2025-final-project-team-7/README.md

 <hr>

 ## Accomplishments
-* Sparkfu
+* Sparkfun
-  * It enables the robot to map an unknown environment, and to locate its position.
+  * It enables the robot to map an unknown environment and to locate its position.
   * Seeed IMU setup for better localization (Extended Kalman Filter).
 * Obstacle Avoidance
   * Utilize its depth sensing capabilities to generate a point cloud representation of the environment.
 (Rviz2 and Foxglove Studio)